 Grants can range from $500 to $2,000, with an average grant amount of $1,000.
 In 2017, the Foundation provided $65,000 to 58 organizations to make their communities safer places to live and work.

 Before taking your time to apply, please carefully review the information below and the criteria for our grant recipients.
+Please also review the list of projects we don't fund.
 If you require further information, please contact our office at 1-866-769-3779 or by email at email@example.com.

 - Projects we fund and don’t fund